kriskim8937/Algorithm-Methods/Algorithm/Paradigms/DP.md

 | speed | Fast, as we directly access previous states from the table      |   Slow due to lot of recursive calls and return statement |
 | Subproblem Solving | If all subproblems must be solved at least once, BUDP usually outperforms a TDDP by a constant factor  | If some sub problems need not be solved at all, TDDP has the advantage of solving only subprobelm that are required |
 | Table Entries | Starting from the entry, all filled one by one | The table is filled on demand |
+# How to solve?
+- 1. How to classify a problem as a Dynamic Programming Problem?
+  - maximize or minimize certain quantity or counting problems that say to count the arrangements under certain condition
+  - All dynamic programming problems satisfy the overlapping subproblems property and most of the classic dynamic problems also satisfy the optimal substructure property.
+- 2. Deciding the state
+  - State A state can be defined as the set of parameters that can uniquely identify a certain position or standing in the given problem.
+This set of parameters should be as small as possible to reduce state space.
+  - For example: In Knapsack problem, we define our state by two parameters index and weight
+- 3. Formulating a relation among the states
+- 4. Adding memoization or tabulation for the state

 ## tags
 find shorted way